Also known as: Repair of cross-eye, Resection and recession, Strabismus repair or Extraocular muscle surgery

 - Include any drugs, herbs, or vitamins you bought without a prescription

-- About 10 days before the surgery, you may be asked to stop giving your child aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other drugs that make it hard for blood to clot.
+- About 10 days before the surgery, you may be asked to stop giving your child aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other blood thinners.

 - Ask your child's doctor which drugs your child should still take on the day of the surgery.